MartinFXP/bnem/README.md

 # B-NEM

-Boolean Nested effects Models (B-NEM) are used to infer signalling pathways.
+Boolean Nested Effects Models (B-NEM) are used to infer signalling pathways.
 In different experiments (conditions) members of a pathway (S-genes) are stimulated or inhibited, alone and in combination.
 In each experiment transcriptional targets (E-genes) of the pathway react